Assyro AI

 The Top 15 Most Common eCTD Validation Errors

-XML schema validation failures are the single most common eCTD error, accounting for nearly one-quarter of all validation issues.
-The backbone.xml file serves as the structural foundation of every eCTD submission.
+XML schema validation failures are among the most important eCTD errors because the backbone.xml file serves as the structural foundation of every eCTD submission.

 What causes it: